 How To Change User Id And Password For Azure SQL Server Database

-Well, let’s discuss here the easiest way to change the user id and password for the Azure SQL server database.
-But before that, you should have a little bit of an idea of What is Azure SQL Database?.
+Let’s discuss here the easiest way to change the user ID and password for the Azure SQL server database.
+But before that, you should have a little idea of What is Azure SQL Database?.

 Azure SQL Database Change User Password

-Assuming, you have enough idea on Azure SQL Database by now.
-Let’s discuss the steps to reset the password for Azure SQL Server Database.
+Assuming you have enough idea about Azure SQL Database by now.
+Let’s discuss the steps to reset the password for the Azure SQL Server Database.

-- Once, you have logged in to the Azure Portal, search for SQL Server, and then click on the search result SQL Server.
+2. Once you have logged in to the Azure Portal, search for SQL Server and click on the search result SQL Server.

-3. On the SQL servers page, you can able to see the list of databases that you have created already, Click on the one for which one, you want to change the user id and password.
+3. On the SQL servers page, you can see the list of databases that you have created already.
+Click on the one for which one, you want to change the user ID and password.

 4. On the overview tab of your SQL server database page, click on the Reset password button as highlighted below.

-5. On the Reset admin password window, enter the new password and confirm the password and then click on the Save button to update the password or you can click on the Discard button to discard the changes.
+5. On the Reset admin password window, enter the new password and confirm the password, and then click on the Save button to update the password or click on the Discard button to discard the changes.

-6. Once, you will click on the Save button, it will take few seconds to update the new password and then it will show you the message that “Successfully reset administrator password”.
+6. Once you click on the Save button, it will take a few seconds to update the new password, and then it will show you the message “Successfully reset administrator password.”

 Note: An important point to remember here is, the admin login name can’t be changed once it has been created.
 You can only able to change the password.

 You can also reset the password of your Azure SQL Server Database using PowerShell.
-Follow the below steps to Change User Id And Password For Azure SQL Server Database Using PowerShell.
+Follow the below steps.

 2. Now, run the Below PowerShell Script to reset the Password For your Azure SQL Server Database.